Salem Saberhagen: The sitcom model

-The sitcom's creators were very supportive of animal rights, so Salem was often played by an animatronic model rather than one of the 4 actual cats who are used for the non-dialogue scenes (or at least used for scenes where Salem is moving and it was not required for the audience to actually see his lips move).
+The sitcom's creators were very supportive of animal rights, so Salem is often played by an animatronic model rather than one of the four actual cats who are used for the non-dialogue scenes as well as scenes where Salem's lips are not required to move.
 The four trained cats portraying the character were named Elvis, Lucy, Salem, and Witch.
 This part was performed by three puppeteers and two different animatronic puppets.
 The mechanical Salems were originally made by Animal Makers, but in early 1998 they were fired, and their puppets were replaced with ones made by The Chiodo Brothers.
 The new mechanical Salem(s) were controlled by 3 puppeteers, who could manipulate Salem's body in more than 30 ways via rod, cables, and radio control.
 Animal Makers posted a video of some of the puppets highlights on its website.

-In a few instances where his human form is shown in flashbacks, he is portrayed with his face in shadows, but with a body shape and military uniform similar to Fidel Castro (Castro himself is depicted as being a friend of Salem).
+In a few instances where his human form is shown in flashbacks, he is portrayed with his face in shadows or covered using other means.

-In the sitcom and Sabrina: The Animated Series, Salem was voiced by actor Nick Bakay In one sitcom episode titled "Jealousy", Salem says he needs to make a phone call to Bakay, saying, "I need to call in to Nick Bakay's sports show on ESPN radio.
-All he ever talks about is the Buffalo Bills, and his voice?
+In the sitcom and Sabrina: The Animated Series, Salem is voiced by actor Nick Bakay.
+In one sitcom episode titled "Jealousy", Salem says he needs to make a phone call to Bakay's ESPN radio show, noting, "All he ever talks about is the Buffalo Bills, and his voice?
 LORD, is it annoying!"